New & Used Volkswagen Golf: In Depth

 GET A FREE PRICE QUOTE

 The Volkswagen Golf is a compact hatchback that’s available with three or five doors, and it shares many of its underpinnings with the Jetta sedan.
-Although the Jetta sells better, the Golf is still a popular choice in the Volkswagen lineup.
+Although the Jetta sells in higher volume, the Golf is still a popular choice in the Volkswagen lineup.

 For the full details of the Golf model lineup, read our 2014 Volkswagen Golf review.

 Over the years (since its 1974 launch), the Golf was sold in the U.S. as the Rabbit in its first and fifth generations and has spawned a variety of models, including a low-volume three-door hatchback, two generations of Cabrio convertibles, the quintessential hot-hatch GTI variant, and even limited-edition and very powerful all-wheel drive Golf R models.
 Today, the Golf comes as a three- or five-door hatchback, and the GTI has become its own model range.

 The Volkswagen Golf competes at the sportier end of the compact hatchback spectrum, against the new-for-2013 Hyundai Elantra GT, the Kia Soul, the Mazda3, and the all-wheel drive Subaru Impreza.
 In its four decades, it has kept the transverse-engine front-wheel drive layout, though it has grown over the years from what we'd call today a subcompact to its current compact size.
 An all-new seventh generation of Volkswagen Golf models will debut for the 2015 model year, from an assembly plant in Puebla, Mexico, where U.S. market Jetta sedans are already built.